-- Why should my student join a Faculty-Led Program?
+- Why should my student join a Faculty-Led Program/Summer School Abroad program?

-- Will Faculty-Led Programs count toward my student’s degree?
+- Will Faculty-Led Programs/Summer School Abroad programs count toward my student’s degree?

-- What year can my student study abroad on a Faculty-Led Program?
+- What year can my student study abroad on an FLP/SSA?

-- Where can my student study abroad on an FLP?
+- Where can my student study abroad on an FLP/SSA?

 - Where will my student live while abroad?

-- Do you need to know another language to go on an FLP?
+- Do you need to know another language to go on a program?

 - Is financial aid available?
 What about scholarships?